Introduction

 [xi] The New King James Version: A Critique, Malcolm H. Watts, London: Trinitarian Bible Society, 2008. pp. 8-9.

 [xii] Since there are differences within the TR and Masoretic traditions, it is possible to follow some TR or Masoretic text and yet not make the same textual critical selections as the KJV translators.
-However, James D. Price, head editor of the NKJV Old Testament, said that he ensured that in the places in the Old Testament in which the Biblia Hebraica Stuttgartensia (BHS) fails to match the Daniel Bomberg Hebrew text used by the KJV translators, he made sure the NKJV went with Bomberg reading and not with BHS.
+However, James D. Price, head editor of the NKJV Old Testament, said that in the places in the Old Testament in which the Biblia Hebraica Stuttgartensia (BHS) fails to match the Daniel Bomberg Hebrew text used by the KJV translators, he ensured that the NKJV went with the Bomberg reading and not with the BHS.
 That statement seems to remove the “different text within the tradition” explanation for the OT differences.

 No comments: